Conrad Gröber: In the aftermath of the war

 Yet the bitter confrontations from the Nazi era remained: Gröber tried to silence an event for the so-called "concentration camp priests", initiated by Pastor Wilhelm Köhler and Richard Schneider, who was the first diocesan clergyman taken to the Dachau concentration camp in 1940, although 5 of the 16 clergymen from Gröber's diocese imprisoned in the camp were murdered.

 The "concentration camp priests", like the priests of the Münster diocese who were honored in a solemn way in a pontifical service by the bishop of Münster, wanted to commemorate their dead confreres and impress upon the public consciousness that the latter must not be allowed to have died in vain.
 The priests expressed the reproaches made against them in a resolution: "We are saddened when even now we have to hear from the clergy that we had only our own foolishness to blame, that we were victims of the Gestapo.
 We find it hard to avoid the impression that a priest was better liked by the church administration, the less he came into contact with the Secret State Police."

+21st century

+On 26 September 2019, Konstanz City Hall revoked honorary citizenship that was bestowed to Gröber in 1932, due to contemporary historical research that has widely documented his antijudaism and his membership in the SS.
+On 29 June 2023, the city of Konstanz removed his name from the Conrad-Gröber-Straße and renamed it after the same controversy concerning Gröber's early support to the III Reich and Nazi antisemitism.